Pollards Hill: Geography

-Covering the crown of the hill is Pollards Hill Park, an open area of 7.75 acres (3.14 hectares), managed by Croydon Council, to whom it was donated in 1913.
-The park is the highest point in the Norbury area and can give views as far as Windsor Castle.
+Covering the crown of the hill is Pollards Hill Park, an open 7.75 acres (3.14 hectares), managed by Croydon Council, to whom it was donated in 1913.
+It is the highest point west of Norwood Ridge for as far as Epsom Downs and Kingston Hill/Richmond Park and can give views as far as Windsor Castle.
 A viewpoint at the top of the park indicates the direction of various landmarks.

 Education

 In September 2006, Harris Academy Merton opened on the former site of Tamworth Manor High School.
-The academy is on the Merton side but right on the Croydon border.
+The academy is on the Merton side has a Croydon border.
 Tamworth Manor High School was originally Pollards Hill Secondary Modern School built in the 1950s, which became a comprehensive school, Pollards Hill High School, in 1968.

 Transport

-The nearest railway stations are Norbury railway station and Streatham Common railway station & Thornton Heath railway station.
-Bus routes 60, 255 serve the eastern Croydon area & Buses 152, 463 serve the western merton area.
+The nearest railway stations are Mitcham Eastfields, Norbury, Streatham Common and Thornton Heath.
+Bus routes 60 and 255 serve the eastern Croydon area, and buses 152 and 463 serve the western Merton area.

 Demography

 Pollards Hill is home to the largest Ghanaian British community in the UK on the Merton side according to the 2011 census, with 6% of the population and over 600 people born in Ghana.
-It has a large British Asian population on the Croydon side, and the area is home to many other different nationalities.
+It has a large British Asian population on the Croydon side, and the area is home to many other different ethnicities and nationalities.